Cornelia Lee, Psy.D. – Chief Executive Officer

 Connie Lee is the founding President of the Alliance to Cure Cavernous Malformation.
 Connie is a licensed clinical psychologist and the mother of a daughter with multiple cavernous malformations.
 Connie’s personal story with cavernous malformation began in January 2000.
 At that time, Connie’s 4-month-old daughter Julia received brain surgery for a major hemorrhage and hydrocephalus caused by a cavernous malformation.
-Dr. Lee founded Alliance to Cure Cavernous Malformation in 2002.
+Dr. Lee founded Angioma Alliance, the original name of the Alliance to Cure, in 2002.
 She has guided the organization from its beginnings as a support group to its current role as the driving force for research, legislation, and patient care.
 You can reach Dr. Lee at email@example.com.

 Science and Research

 Before joining Alliance to Cure Cavernous Malformation as Chief Scientific Officer in 2009, Amy Akers began her cavernous malformation research career at Duke University.
 At Duke, she worked in the lab of distinguished geneticist and long-time Scientific Advisory Board member Doug Marchuk, Ph.D.
 While in Dr. Marchuk’s lab, Dr. Akers focused on developing mouse models for cavernous malformation and investigating the molecular nature of human brain lesion development.
 Her genetic studies succeeded in providing evidence that two genetic ‘hits’ are necessary for the genesis of familial cavernous malformation lesions.
 Dr. Akers is our primary liaison with the basic science community and a frequent co-author of CCM-related scientific papers.
 You can reach Dr. Akers at firstname.lastname@example.org.

 Jianbo Hu, Ph.D. – Industry Relations Director